Anthony5234534/STAT1013-final-projet-delete-/STAT_1013_Project_part_a.md

 </div>

 <div class="cell markdown" id="H6F02842Qfvs">

+## Open question, be flexible and no example can be provided.
 ##Using the hypothesis test to test can it be concluded at alpha =0.05
 that the average score of male is higer than that of female ? u1= population mean of score of male ; u2= population mean of score of